damienmauchamp/bot_balancetaprod/README.md

 ## Node dependencies

-Before configuring the bot we'll need to install the dependencies, cd into the project folder with `cd tw*` in the terminal this will move you to `:~/workspace/twitter-bot-bootstrap (master) $ ` from the terminal enter:
+Before configuring the bot we'll need to install the dependencies, from the terminal enter:

 ```shell
 npm install